 Cat’s whiskers can be found all over the body, not just on the face.
 They can be located on the chin, forelegs and anywhere else that’s uncovered.

 There are three types of whiskers: tactile (sensitive to air currents), signal or vibrissae( sensitive for touch) and thermoreceptors- these have nerve endings in them which relay information about a cat’s surroundings back up into their brain so they can be read as if it were from sight.

 Are Cat Whiskers Symmetrical?

-Cat Whiskers are usually symmetrical.
+Cat whiskers are usually symmetrical.
 There are exceptions to this, however, for example: in the case of a two-tone cat with one black and white side whisker or if there have been any injuries that may cause asymmetry.

-When cats shed their hair, they will lose some hairs from each type on either end so that it’s not apparent when looking at them because all three types grow back equally quickly.
-This is also why you might notice your kitty trying out different postures – as he adjusts his body position, more visible whiskered tips emerge, giving him better sense feedback about what his body is doing.
+When cats shed their hair, they will lose some hairs from each type on either end so it’s not apparent when looking at them because all three types grow back equally quickly.
+This is also why you might notice your kitty trying out different postures – as he adjusts his body position, more visible whiskered tips emerge, giving him a better sense of feedback about what his body is doing.

 Can Whiskers Change Colour?

 A cat’s whiskers can change colour (usually to a white or cream colour) if the cat has experienced trauma, stress and illness or old age.

 The whiskers can also change size when an animal is under duress due to injury from fighting with other animals for territory, etcetera.